l00sy4/l00sy4.github.io/_posts/2023-12-22-COM Hijacking.md

 - [MITRE](https://attack.mitre.org/techniques/T1546/015/)

 We can establish persistence through COM by hijacking a COM object.
-When the tampered object is referenced, our payload will be executed in place of the original software component.
+When the hijacked object is referenced, our payload is executed instead of the original software component.
 Hijacking COM objects that are in use can lead to broken applications, so we should look for applications that try to reference broken/unused keys.

 To achieve this we can use Process Monitor from the SysInternal suite.
 Apply these filters